dcassol/docsy_Rmarkdown/content/en/rmarkdown/newcontent.md

 8. Before building the website, check out docs for [new features](/rmarkdown/new_features/).

+### .markdown *vs* .md
+In this theme `.markdown` files are treated as intermediate files for `.Rmarkdown` files, so the `View source code` button will redirect any `.markdown` to `.Rmarkdown`.

+If you are writing a pure markdown file and want the source code button to link to the markdown file, make sure you use `.md` extension, not `.markdown`.

 ## Pages Types

 Because most technical documentation sites have different sections for different types of content, the Docsy theme comes with the following templates for top-level site sections that you might need: